 I think it’s all about the character, and it all depends.
 You know, some people are born entrepreneurs I think – because if I look at myself or at my boyfriend – who is a massive entrepreneur and I think he has always been his whole life – he is entrepreneurial in the way that he can make money out of whatever he decides to – and I think this is kind of what a true entrepreneur is.

 Yes, sure, definitely!
-I think it’d be great to talk about the fact that we’ve got a new collection launching on the 4th March online.
+I think it’d be great to talk about the fact that we’ve got a new collection launching online.
 That’s a tropical range, we’ve been working on the background in that, it’s going to be really nice, brightly-coloured rich print swimwear – just showing the public a little bit more of my character.
 And then we’ve got loads of things coming up, we’ve got collaborations with brands, we’ve got retailers on board now, so yeah, we’ve got a lot going on… I’m just very busy at the moment!